You should be aware of the following points when using the

 FEDERATED storage engine:

-FEDERATEDtables may be replicated to other slaves, but you must ensure that the slave servers are able to use the user/password combination that is defined in the
+FEDERATEDtables may be replicated to other replicas, but you must ensure that the replica servers are able to use the user/password combination that is defined in the

 CONNECTIONstring (or the row in the